sophgo/libsophon/tpu-runtime/docs/reference/source_en/bmruntime/runtime.rst

 bmrt_launch_data
 >>>>>>>>>>>>>>>>>

-Infer npu for a given network.
+Infer deep-learning processor for a given network.
 The interface is declared as follows:

 .. code-block:: cpp

   /*
   To launch the inference of the neuron network with setting input datas in system memory.
   This API supports the neuron nework, that is static-compiled or dynamic-compiled.
-  After calling this API, inference on TPU is launched.
-And the CPU program will be blocked.
+  After calling this API, inference on deep-learning processor is launched.
+And the host program will be blocked.
   This API supports multiple inputs, and multi thread safety.

   Parameters: [in] p_bmrt       - Bmruntime that had been created.